eway-crm/csharp-lib/Examples/LinkExistingItem/README.md

-# Link to existing Item
+# Link to Existing Item

 This example shows how to create link from one existing item to another.
 In other words, basic relation.

 First we create array of relation criteria.
-We need to know GUIDs of two items we want to link an their respective [foldernames](../../FolderNames.md).
-The word GENERAL in relation type means, that this will be basic relation, simple link between two items .
+We need to know GUIDs of two items we want to link an their respective [folder names](../../FolderNames.md).
+The word GENERAL in relation type means, that this will be basic relation, simple link between two items.
 ```c#

 // Save Relation